rstudio/shiny/_includes/tutorial/understanding-reactivity.md

 We've discussed reactive sources and reactive endpoints.
 These are general terms for parts that play a particular role in a reactive program.
 Presently, Shiny has one class of objects that act as reactive sources, and one class of objects that act as reactive endpoints, but in principle there could be other classes that implement these roles.

 * **Reactive values** are an implementation of Reactive sources; that is, they are an implementation of that role.
 The `input` object is a `ReactiveValues` object which looks something like a list, and it contains many individual reactive values.
 * **Reactive expressions** are an implementation of Reactive conductors.
-We haven't seen these yet, but we'll explore in the next section.
+We haven't seen these yet, but we'll explore them in the next section.
 * **Observers** are an implementation of Reactive endpoints.
 The `output` object looks something like a list, and it can contain many individual observers.

 ![Implementations of reactive roles](reactivity_diagrams/roles_implement.png)